cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 ### Manual testing - setting up relayer keys

-You need some keys to sign transaction.
+You need some keys to sign a transaction.
 Populate the aliases:

 ```
 $ hermes keys add --chain checkersa --mnemonic-file "alice.json"